mmoerz/docker-samba-ad-dc/README.md

 [![Project Status: Active](https://www.repostatus.org/badges/latest/active.svg)](https://www.repostatus.org/#active)

-ubuntu based docker container for samba active directory server
+alpine based docker container for samba active directory server (ubuntu was nice as long as it worked.
+After it got hard to setup, I switched to alpine.)

-This was inspired by other older docker containers that either don't work or use completely outdated versions of samba.
-To fullfill my own requirements, I wrote this from scratch.
+This was inspired by other older docker containers that either don't work oruse completely outdated versions of samba.
+To fullfill my own set of requirements, I wrote this from scratch.

 # Limitations